devops329/devops/instruction/jwtPizza/jwtPizza.md

 You shouldn't assume that the external development engineers have done a perfect job with JWT Pizza.
 In fact, there are several known bugs and security vulnerabilities in the code.
 Part of your job will be to discover and correct these problems.

 💡 You might consider a deep dive into JWT technology for your curiosity report.
-Learn about how it was created, how it works, and what its strengths and weaknesses.
+Learn about how it was created, how it works, and what its strengths and weaknesses are.

 ## Deliverables